opensearch-project/project-website/_posts/2021-12-01-plugins-intro.markdown

 ## Extension Points

 The architecture is designed for plugins to hook onto various points within the OpenSearch code base.
-Plugins can subscribe to notifications/events they are interested in via these extension points.
+Plugins can subscribe to relevant notifications/events via these extension points.
-The `Plugin.java` defines a list default extension points.
+The `Plugin.java` file defines a list default extension points.

 Extension points enable plugins to hook into various events within the cluster and data lifecycles in OpenSearch.
 The default extension points are defined by [Plugin.java](https://github.com/opensearch-project/OpenSearch/blob/1.2/server/src/main/java/org/opensearch/plugins/Plugin.java#L90) abstract class:

-* `getFeature` - Could be used to implement a custom feature and respond to cluster state API.
+* `getFeature` - Used to implement a custom feature and respond to cluster state API.
 * `createGuiceModules` - Implement node level dependency injection modules via [Guice](https://github.com/google/guice).
 * `getGuiceServiceClasses` - Node level services which will be automatically called with node state changes.
 * `createComponents` - Custom component implemented and its lifecycle being managed by OpenSearch.